Large Language Models Are Human-Level Prompt Engineers: Additional Experimental Results

 \section{Additional Experimental Results}

 } This section examines how APE can guide LLMs to desired behaviors.
-We investigate from three perspectives: zero-shot performance, few-shot in-context learning performance, and truthfulness. \workshoponly{For consistency, we duplicate some of the results here.}
+We investigate from four perspectives: zero-shot performance, few-shot in-context learning performance, zero-shot chain-of-thought reasoning, and truthfulness.
+Our experiments show that APE can find prompts that improve task performance, performing equal to or even better than those authored by humans.
+APE also often produces insightful tricks for how to best prompt language models that can be successfully transferred to new tasks (see Section \ref{sec:cot}). \workshoponly{For consistency, we duplicate some of the results here.}